TheMEMOLab/Bio326-NMBU/Doc/CaseStudyMetaGBion326.md

 <details>

-<summary>The following R code will use the gtdbtk and DRAM annotation to combine the taxonomy and functional annotation into a herachical clustering of GIFTs </summary>
+<summary>The following R code will summarize the differences in relative abundance of different MAGs in our MetaG samples </summary>

 ```R
 library(tidyverse)